hayderux/electron-flutter/README.md

 ## Release
 To build for production, first run `npm run build`.

-The output directory, `build/web/` contains a `package.json` pointing to the built application, and can be run as follows:
+The output directory, `build` contains a `package.json` pointing to the built application, and can be run as follows:

 ```bash